viktormorales/VHM-Contact-Buttons/README.md

 * Activate the plugin and start working.
 * Go to *Settings > VHM Share Buttons* and add the buttons.

+## FAQ
+### How to use shortcode?
+Place '[vhm-contact-buttons messenger="1" whatsapp="1" skype="1"]' where you want to display the buttons.
+Change attributes to "0" if you want to hide the application from the list.

 ## Features
+* Widget and shortcodes
 * A very basic "Plugin Settings" (ready to add the buttons)
 * Facebook Messenger
 * WhatsApp
 * Skype

 ## Changelog

+### 1.0.3
+* Added shortcodes

 ### 1.0.2
 * Added fontawesome icons and colors